H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 - **Quantarithmia** defines the axioms, metrics, and justice framework.
 - **Ms. Jarvis + GBIM** implement those axioms in a glassbox AI consciousness system.
 - **MountainShares DAO** implements those axioms in economic and governance structures.
+## System Non‑Goals

+To avoid overstatement, this thesis explicitly marks several non‑goals:

+- Ms. Jarvis is not a sentient being, person, or independent legal actor.
+- Ms. Jarvis is not a bank, credit union, or regulated financial institution.
+- Ms. Jarvis is not a regulator, court, or replacement for existing public authority.
+- Ms. Jarvis does not provide legal, tax, or medical advice.
+- MountainShares is not a general‑purpose investment vehicle or securities offering.
+- Neither system is intended to operate without human governance, oversight, and legal constraints.

 ## 1.2 00 Overview